davdifr/davdifr/README.md

 ## Hello everyone! 👋

-My name is Davide, and I am a web developer primarily interested in front-end.
+My name is Davide, and I am a passionate web developer primarily interested in front-end.

-*Currently, I am in the process of restoring my GitHub profile, so please bear with me as I update and organize my repositories.*

 ### What you will find here 🔍